 Why choose UW Health?

-In addition, the UW Health Breast Center is accredited by NAPBC, the National Accreditation Program for Breast Centers.
-This is a group of professional organizations focused on improving quality outcomes of patients with diseases of the breast.
+In addition, the UW Health Breast Center is accredited by the National Accreditation Program for Breast Centers.
+This is a group of professional organizations focused on improving quality outcomes of patients with breast cancer.

 Better cancer care with clinical trials and research

-Our breast cancer teams research ways to improve breast cancer prevention, treatment and quality of life.
-We give you the chance to take part in clinical trials and research studies.
-Learn more about our breast cancer research.
+Our breast cancer providers study how to improve breast cancer prevention, treatment, and quality of life.
+We give you the chance to take part in clinical trials and research studies, which is entirely up to you Learn more about our breast cancer research programs

 Information for you